Mahdi-Kriaa/food_sales_prediction/README.md

 - For the testing set on the model, `59.7%` of the variance in y was explained by x.
 - The Root Mean Squared Error had a calculation of `$1,062.25`.

-Using this model to make predictions about sales of a product in a specific store would not be a very reliable.
-Considering the previous regression metrics from how the model performed, in fact the error presented by the RMSE score cannot be ignored.

 ## Recommendations

 Sales Insights